cmeeren/Faqt/README.md

 * Lines starting with `//` in multi-line string literals will be removed.
 * Nested `Satisfy` or other higher-order assertions may give incorrect subject names.
 * Chaining assertions after `AllSatisfy` may give incorrect subject names if the sequence is empty.
+* `SatisfyAny` or similar with multiple assertion chains all on one line containing the same assertion may give incorrect subject names.
+* Assertion chains do not fully complete on a single thread.

 If you have encountered a case not listed above, please raise an issue.
 If I can't or won't fix it, I can at the very least document it as a known limitation.